-Some people who get hepatitis B continue to carry the virus in their blood even though they appear well.
+Some people never get rid of the virus.
+You may stay infected for life and can spread hepatitis B to others.
 This is called chronic hepatitis B infection and people who have it may infect others.

 You may feel healthy for your entire life and not show evidence of liver damage.
 Some people develop more severe liver disease, such as liver scarring (cirrhosis), liver failure or cancer.
+If you have hepatitis B, you can still get other types of hepatitis such as hepatitis A or C.